amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot-event-streaming-v2.md

 - Events from Amplitude appear as Custom Behavioral Events in HubSpot.
 - A HubSpot Enterprise Marketing Hub account is required to send Custom Behavioral Events.
 - Relevant limits for HubSpot events are:
     - HubSpot enforces strict API rate limits.
-You can find more information about these limits [here](https://developers.HubSpot.com/docs/api/usage-details).
+You can find more information about these limits on HubSport's[Usage Details](https://developers.HubSpot.com/docs/api/usage-details) page.
     - HubSpot allows up to 50 custom properties for each custom event.
-- Amplitude sends selected event properties along with the event.
+- Amplitude sends selected event and user properties along with the event.
 - Amplitude targets an end-to-end p95 latency of 60s.
 This means 95% of Events streamed deliver to HubSpot within 60s or less.
 Amplitude has internal processes, monitors, and alerts in place to meet this target.

 ## Setup